dhruvcoding123/MYQUIZZAPP-S/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.
+STEPS TO RUN AND CREATE THE PROJECT: npm install -g expo npx expo --version npx create-expo-app MyQuizApp cd MyQuizApp npx expo start
+Then a QR code appeared, which I scanned on Expo Go to run the QuizApp PLEASE NOTE THAT MANY folders and subfolders were created , but I have only attached index.tsx file as that is only releavant